-Karen: Naomi, thank you so much.
-I've really appreciated having this time with you and sharing it with you.

-Naomi: I've appreciated you, too.
-Then when our kids were a little bit older we started going to the Community Hall a lot, like every Saturday night, and they had wonderful things.
-They had the hat dance, and they had a costume dance.
-Our kids always went to it, and they always won.
+I just can't even begin to name them all, but our neighbors and our friends that are here are so neat and we cherish every minute that we have with them.
+Naomi thank you so much.
+I've really appreciated having this time with you Karen: and sharing it with you.
+Naomi: I've appreciated you too.
+Then when our kids were a little bit older we started going to the Community Hall a lot, like every Saturday night and they had wonderful things.
+They had the hat dance and they had a costume dance and our kids always went to it and they always won.
 [Laughs] Very competitive.
-The hat dance was an awful lot of fun, and then the ice cream social; that's been going on forever, forever and ever.
-A lot of young kids up here, you'd be surprised, and our kids really enjoyed all the grandkids and kids up here.

-Mid Connelly [Austin Weikert's daughter] says that my grandmother stole this property from her parents.
-Her parents left and went to Washington state, I'm not sure where, to try and make a living, because they weren't making one up here, or a very good one anyway.
+The hat dance was an awful lot of fun and then the ice cream social; that's been going on forever, forever and forever.
+A lot of young kids up here, you'd be surprised and our kids really enjoyed all the grandkids and kids up here.
+Mid Conley says that my grandmother stole this property from her parents.
+Her parents left and went out in Washington, I'm not sure where, to try and make a living because they weren't making one up here, or a very good one anyway.
 And they all packed up and left and didn't pay the taxes.
-It came up at a sheriff's sale for taxes, and my grandmother bought it from the county for taxes.
-It was in 1947, but it was about \$300 that she paid for 80 acres.
-Mid Connelly told us that she thought it was theft because her mother had almost saved enough money to pay the taxes, but my grandmother got it first.
-Be that as it may, I like to think that my grandmother didn't even know the Weikerts, and I'm sure she didn't.
-You know, the county has a long time before they put property up for sale.
+It came up at a sheriff's sale for taxes and my grandmother bought it from the county for taxes.
+It was oh I don't know, well it was in 1947 but it was about \$300 that she paid for 80 acres.
+Mid Conley told us that she thought it was theft because her mother had almost saved enough money to buy it, to pay the taxes and your grandmother got it first.
+And be that as it may I like to think that my grandmother didn't even know [Wikerts] and I'm sure she didn't and bought it for taxes from the county.
+And you know the county has a long time before they put it up for sale.

-Karen: Before it goes up for auction, yes it does.
+Karen: Before it goes up for auction, yeah, it does.